< 129 | Home | 158-A | 158 Bus | 170 >

 Between 1973-80, US 158 was straightened out near Dutchman Creek in Davie County.

-In 1980, US 158 was placed on its bypass of Reidsville by following US 29 Business and newly constructed NC 14 east.
-The old route became mostly secondary Richardson Dr and Lawsonville Av although in central Reidsville the route was still part of NC 87.
+In July 1979 (NCDOT), US 158 was placed on a bypass around the west and north of Reidsville by following US 29 Business and newly constructed NC 14 east.
+The old route became mostly secondary Richardson Dr and Lawsonville Av although in central Reidsville the route was still part of NC 87 for a time.

 In 1993, US 158 was given its bypass of Oxford, leaving behind US 158 Business.